CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

    # from-base can be from-scratch or from-python
    ./template.sh edit_from_base <from-base>
    ```
+   Typically, you would support a single image per platform and hardware acceleration,
+   however, if your use case requires multiple images
+   (say you are using different RL environments with completely different dependencies),
+   you can further duplicate the installation directory (as for supporting multiple platforms)
+   and tag each of them by its specifics.
+   The template doesn't provide helper scripts for this,
+   but you can refer to the [Troubleshooting section](#supporting-multiple-images) for guidance.
 4. Edit `compose-base.yaml` to specify your base image (`BASE_IMAGE`) and its eventual options.
    E.g., the NGC image you use as a base image and its entrypoint (`BASE_ENTRYPOINT`) in the `from-python` option
    or the Ubuntu and conda version (`CONDA_URL`) in the `from-scratch` option.